TechandEco/GSuite-samples/README.md

 # GSuite-samples
-Samples of G Suite-based apps
+This is a repository of samples I work on for G Suite-based apps 😀😀